The Nonsymmetric Kaluza-Klein(Jordan-Thirry) Theory and Modern Physics.A novel approach.II: Two stages of a and its hierarchy with some s

-Moreover, we can consider a fibre bundle with base space $G/G_1$ and a structural group~$G_1$ with a bundle \m~$G$.
-This construction is known in the theory of induced group representation (see~[3] and section~5.2 of the first point of Ref.~[1]).
-The projection $\f:G\to G/G_1$ is defined by $\f(g)=\{gG_1\}$.
-The natural extension of (56) is to consider a fibre bundle $(G,G/G_1,G_1,\f)$.
-In this way we have in a place of~(56) a local condition
+Moreover, we can consider a fibre bundle with base space $G/G_1$ and a structural group~$G_1$ with a bundle manifold~$G$.
+This construction is known in the theory of induced group representation (see~\cite{S3}).
+The projection $\vf:G\to G/G_1$ is defined by $\vf(g)=\{gG_1\}$.
+The natural extension of \ER(56) is to consider a fibre bundle $(G,G/G_1,G_1,\vf)$.
+In this way we have in a place of~\ER(56) a local condition

 where $U\subset G/G_1$ is an open set.
-Thus in a place of~(8) we consider a local diffeomorphism
+Thus in a place of~\ER(8) we consider a local diffeomorphism

 where